ijonas/react-redux-template/README.md

 with no opinions on server-side tech or isometric JavaScript apps.

 > Crafting your own JavaScript toolchain is like crafting your own lightsaber.
-> You should probably just use your dads.
+> You should probably just use your dad's...
 >
 > -- <Cite>Benjamin Franklin</Cite>